3 Things Groupon (Or Anyone) Needs To Do If They Want To Succeed In China

 While Groupon was pouring money into its China expansion, the company ran a Super Bowl ad in the U.S. that promoted a restaurant deal with the line “The people of Tibet are in trouble.
 Their very culture is in jeopardy.”
 Yes, Super Bowl ads need to be edgy to get noticed and Groupon’s ad received plenty of attention.
 But it must have come as quite a shock to their marketing department when the ad spread like wildfire through the Chinese blogosphere.

-Perhaps Groupon thought that Chinese consumers wouldn’t make the connection between the commercial and the company because Groupon operates in China under the name Gaopeng.
+Perhaps Groupon thought that Chinese consumers wouldn’t make the connection between the commercial and the company because Groupon’s operates in China under the name GaoPang.
 But their potential customers did make the connection.
 Because they’re smart.

 Being a successful international organization means being able to function in a borderless business environment where information flows in real time.
 The adage that all press is good press does not apply to a foreign entity attempting to enter a very competitive and crowded market.